dimitri-nicolo/calico/security/panorama-integration/tigera-panorama-address-groups.md

 Where:

-- You create a ConfigMap where you specify the Panorama hostname, address group tags, and a polling interval for checking Address Group updates.
+- You create a ConfigMap where you specify the Panorama hostname, address group tags, and a device group for checking Address Group updates.
 - Each address group maps to a global network set in Kubernetes.

 >**Note**: GlobalNetworkSet.metadata.name will be prefixed with `pan.` and either be: 1) `<ADDRESS_GROUP_NAME>`, if it is a Kubernetes (RFC1123) compliant name, or 2) a mapping to a Kubernetes (RFC1123) compliant name, suffixed with a unique hash value.